 Nothing is more important to you, staff and the governing body than the protection of your pupils.
 Parents who responded to Parent View unanimously believe that their children are safe in school.
 (Ofsted, May 2016)

 ADMISSION TO SCHOOL

-It is the school’s admission policy to admit all children who live in the school’s catchment area and those who live outside the catchment area whose parents want them to attend this school, provided that the Planned Admission Limit (PAL) of 36 pupils is not exceeded.
-Click here to view Leicestershire County Council's School Admissions policy https://www.leicestershire.gov.uk/sites/default/files/field/pdf/2018/6/13/admissions-policy2018-for-entry-sep2019v1.pdf
+It is the school’s admission policy to admit all children who live in the school’s catchment area and those who live outside the catchment area whose parents want them to attend this school, provided that the Planned Admission Limit (PAL) of 40 pupils is not exceeded.
+Click here to view Leicestershire County Council's School Admissions policy.

 Admission to the Foundation Stage Unit

-Our expectation is that young children should have achieved continence when they are admitted to school.
-We recognise that young children vary widely in their levels of maturity and in achieving continence.
-We also recognise that children may have a lapse in their continence because of trauma, onset of sudden disability, emotional upset or health problems.
+Our expectation is that young children should have achieved continence when they are admitted to school, however we fully recognise that young children vary widely in their levels of maturity and in achieving continence.
+Please read our Toileting/Intimate Care Policy for further details.

 If you would like your child to attend St. Botolph’s C of E Primary School, please click here to apply online.